ShopRite® Pharmacy Notice of Privacy Practices

 To organ or tissue procurement organizations: Consistent with applicable law, we may disclose PHI about you to groups that procure, bank, or transplant organs or tissues for donation and transplants.

-For fundraising: Because we are for profit organization, we will not contact you as part of a fundraising effort for our own benefit.
+For fundraising: Because we are a for-profit organization, we will not contact you as part of a fundraising effort for our own benefit.

 To a correctional institution: If you are or become an inmate of a correctional institution, we may disclose PHI to the institution or its agents when necessary for your health or the health and safety of others.